 Wing Chun employs its unique understanding of angles and sensitivity to force to overcome aggression (fitness, age and sex are of no consequence).
 Wing Chun's effectiveness as a practical self-defence or street fighting method is well documented, refined over the years for economy and direct application.

 Typical techniques include; trapping hands, swift low kicks, close body control and short, but devastatingly powerful strikes from the hands (such as the inch punch).
 Wing Chun practitioners also employ a unique sensitivity training exercise known as Chi sau, or sticking hands.

 The style does not easily lend its self to display or sport as some more flamboyant styles do.
 This is because the apparent simplicity of the system disguises the devastating power and speed behind its subtle technique.

 We believe we have the best Kung Fu in the Portsmouth and Havant area, so why don't you come down and give it try.
 The first lesson is free so you have nothing to lose and plenty to gain.
 And if after your free lesson you feel that Wing Chun isn't for you, then no hard feelings.

-Alan Gibson formed The Wing Chun Federation in 1990.
+Sifu Alan Gibson formed The Wing Chun Federation in 1990.
 The federation’s objective is to teach skill-based Wing Chun Kung Fu in a relaxed and accessible manner, where emphasis is placed on good technique and personal development.
-Wing Chun can be simply learnt by commitment and patience and a high level of proficiency can be obtained quickly and with ease.
+The Wing Chun Federation is a non-political and independent organisation.

 Simply fill out our form and we will get back to you ASAP